huawei-noah/noah-research/conv_graph/README.md

 ```

 - We hope the comments in each file will be self-explanatory
-- Run experiments with several seeds to obtain a stable average
+- Run experiments with several seeds to obtain a stable average (M2M data only)
-- Let us know if you have any issues by reaching out to milan-dot-gritta-at-huawei-dot-com

 ##### Paper Links